mustafahalil/strict-json-manifesto/README.md

 Invalid data causes immediate, clear errors.
 Not silent corruption.
 Not "close enough."
 Not "maybe it'll work later."

-**Result:** Errors are caught where they're cheap to fix, not in production
+**Result:** Errors caught where they're cheap to fix, not in production at 2 AM

 ### Type Safety — Compile-Time Guarantees